ryand56/r2-upload-action/README.md

     r2-secret-access-key: ${{ secrets.R2_SECRET_ACCESS_KEY }}
     r2-bucket: ${{ secrets.R2_BUCKET }}
     source-dir: src
+    destination-dir: ./
 ```

 In this example, `source-dir` is stored in the root of the bucket.
-Specify `destination-dir` input to change the location of where the directory will be uploaded.
+Change `destination-dir` input to specify the location of where the directory will be uploaded.
 <!-- -->

 <!-- CUSTOM USAGE -->